Disaster Recovery & Relief

 Deferred Business Activity Statements and Instalment Notices

-Despite the lodgement due date for Business Activity Statements and Instalment Notices being deferred, the payment due date for these deferred lodgements will not change.
+While the lodgement due date for Business Activity Statements and Instalment Notices may be deferred, the payment due date for these deferred lodgements will not automatically change.

 The ATO have advised that general interest charge (GIC) will still apply if payment is not made by the original payment due date, however the ATO encourage taxpayers or their tax agent to contact them to discuss payment options, including the remission of GIC if this has been applied.

-Based on our experience, the ATO are often quite willing to negotiate tax debt payments by instalments, with a partial or full reversal of general interest charges and any applicable penalties.
+Based on our experience, the ATO are willing to negotiate tax debt payments by instalments, with a partial or full reversal of general interest charges and any applicable penalties where people have been impacted by extraneous circumstances.
 For natural disaster affected individuals and businesses, the ATO have confirmed that they will adopt an empathetic approach.

 If you require any assistance with discussing a payment plan, the options available to you, or the remission of GIC, please contact your Grant Thornton advisor.